-If you would prefer to listen, rather than read the article, please press the ‘Play’ button below.
+If you would prefer to listen to a narration rather than read the article, please press the ‘Play’ button.

 Authentic Leadership Audio

 ‘In your opinion, what’s the most important attribute for a team captain, coach or leader?

 By his reaction, my reply came as a surprise.
 I imagine he was expecting something more tangible.
 Something that could be worked on or applied.

 But in terms of encouraging a healthy culture within a team or organisation, in bringing people with you, in demonstrating authentic leadership, nothing is more powerful than a leader who has a strong understanding of their own well-being and happiness.
 Someone who is established in that knowing.

 Why is this so?